Palakkad district

 Palakkad district (/ml/) is one of the 14 districts in the Indian state of Kerala.
-It was carved out of the southeastern region of the former Malabar District on 1 January 1957.
+It was carved out of the southeastern region of the former Malabar District of Madras State on 1 January 1957.
 It is located at the central region of Kerala and is the second largest district in the state after Idukki.
 The town of Palakkad is the district headquarters.
 Palakkad is bordered on the northwest by the Malappuram district, on the southwest by the Thrissur district, on the northeast by Nilgiris district, and on the east by Coimbatore district of Tamil Nadu.
 The district is nicknamed "The granary of Kerala".
 Palakkad is the gateway to Kerala due to the presence of the Palakkad Gap, in the Western Ghats.
 The 2,383 m high Anginda peak, which is situated in the border of Palakkad district, Nilgiris district, and Malappuram district, in Silent Valley National Park, is the highest point of elevation in Palakkad district.
 Palakkad town is about 347 km northeast of the state capital, Thiruvananthapuram.

 The total area of the district is 4480 km2 which is 11.5% of the state's area which makes it the second largest district of Kerala.
 Out of the total area of 4480 km2, about 1360 km2 of land is covered by forests.
 Most parts of the district fall in the midland region (elevation 75–250 m), except the Nelliampathy-Parambikulam area in the Chittur taluk in the south and Attappadi-Malampuzha area in the north, which are hilly and fall in the highland region (elevation > 250 m).
 Attappadi valley of Palakkad district, along with the Chaliyar valley of the neighbouring Nilambur region (Eastern Eranad region) in Malappuram district, is known for natural Gold fields, which is also seen in other parts of Nilgiri Biosphere Reserve.